 The Group has roaming agreements with roaming partners that enable customers to make and receive calls when travelling around the world.
 The agreed charges differ per partner.
-When visitors roam on Safaricom network, revenue is earned by billing the visiting customers' network while revenue from Safaricom i) Voice and SMS revenue (continued)
+When visitors roam on Safaricom network, revenue is earned by billing the visiting customers' network while revenue from Safaricom customers is earned from customer billing for voice, SMS and data usage while roaming on other networks.
+Revenue is recognised on billing.